 Parisien brings over 30 years experience across all aspects of business development and managing within the bounds of the Canadian Government Controlled Goods Registration Program (CGRP) and International Traffic in Arms Regulations (ITARs).
 He has extensive experience at establishing strategic and tactical business partnering and teaming arrangements, and tailored business relationships ultimately focused on optimizing customer and shareholder value.
-Parisien is also the founder of XINT Corporation, a company that produces the OSTD (Open Source Threat Database).
-The OSTD provides intelligence on Improvised Explosive Devices (IED) and incidents around the world.
-The OSTD is a key resource for many allied Intelligence, Military, Security, Law Enforcement, and Public Safety organizations around the world.
+Parisien is also the founder of XINT Corporation, a company that together with EW Solutions Ltd in England, provide the Open Source Threat Database (OSTD).
+The OSTD provides real time live threat intelligence and technical data on Improvised Explosive Devices (IED), Unmanned Aerial Vehicles (UAVs), and other such threats.
+The OSTD is a key resource for many allied Intelligence organizations all around the world.

 James Rose Vice President, Electronic Warfare Systems